CFCIfe/BlackJack-Dapp/workshop.md

 });
 ```

-In the above code we defined the values that would represent the current outcome of our game using an enum `isOutcome` we also declared a function `winner`  that calculate the results of both players, we also declared variable `outcome` that recevie the result, which will be reveal to the players, by the `seeOutcome` method.
+In the above code we defined the values that would represent the current outcome of our game using an enum `isOutcome`.

+We also declared a function `winner` that calculates the results of both players.
+Then we declared variable `outcome` that receives the result, which will be revealed to the players, by the `seeOutcome` method.

-Both Players can also see each other cards using the **
+Both Players can also see each other cards using the `viewOpponentCards` function.

-At this point when we:
+At this point when we run:

 ```bash
 $ ../reach compile
 ```

-We will get a pleasant message that all our theroems are true.
-Nice Job, But we still needs to add some theorems
+We will get a pleasant message that all our theorems are true.

+Nice Job, But we still need to add some more theorems.

 ## **Additions**

 As of now, our code is flawless.
 But there are several areas where we can do better.

-To prevent players from taking too long to play their move or, worse yet, quitting a game in the middle, one option is to impose a timeout limit on each player.
+To prevent players from taking too long to play their move or, worse yet, quitting a game that has started, we imposed a timeout limit on each player.

 Naturally, we'll need a way to alert both players when a timeout happens.
 To that end, we'll define a function like follows:

 ```javascript
 const informTimeout = () => {